18F/unit-testing-node/_pages/components/rule.md

 });
 ```

-Remember, we've wrapped the data in a method so that each test gets a
+Remember, you've wrapped the data in a method so that each test gets a
 different copy, which keeps the tests isolated from one another.
 Make sure the
-test still passes, then add a new test called `'should match a message from
+test still passes, and then add a new test called `'should match a message from
 one of the channelNames'`, using the sample message from above:

 ```js